ArenaGrenade/Sentence-Vectorizer/README.md

     print(s2v.getWordVector(word))
 ```
 Here, we can enter any word that is not even in the dataset and the code will still generate a vector corresponding to it.

+##TODO

+Have to update the order of imports to remove a massive breaking bug in the package hosted on pypi.
+Need to add other methods of vectorization as well.